deepakajaylinux/kevellphara/docs/source/python.rst

 	ptconfigure python help

-The snapshot below gives you a pictorial representation of help command and it listed two parameters as Python and python. ( Paramters are case insensitive )
+The snapshot below gives you a pictorial representation of help command and it listed two parameters as Python and python. ( Parameters are case insensitive )

 .. code-block:: bash